 You’ve Got Problems?
 Sapien Has Solutions

-By committing themselves to upholding free speech, privacy, and democracy on their platform, they intend to combat the problems that proliferate in traditional social media, specifically:
+By committing themselves to upholding free speech, privacy, and democracy on their platform, the Sapien Team aims to combat problems that proliferate in traditional social media, such as:

 - Lack of versatility for different types of content

 - Bots and fake news